London Councils

 London Councils former main offices at 59½ Southwark Street, London Borough of Southwark.

 London Councils is the collective of local government in Greater London, England.
 It is a cross-party organisation that represents London's 32 borough councils and the City of London.
 It was formed in 1995 as a merger of the London Boroughs Association and the Association of London Authorities.
 In April 2000 it gained further functions as strategic local government in London was reorganised.
 London Councils is a think tank and lobbying organisation, and also provides some services directly through legislation that allows multiple local authorities to pool responsibility and funding, such as Freedom Pass.
-London Councils is based at 59½ Southwark Street.
-It is due to move to 12 Arthur Street in the City of London in 2024.
+London Councils was based at 59½ Southwark Street before moving to 12 Arthur Street in the City of London in 2024.

 History

 The Association of London Government (ALG) came out of a merger between the London Boroughs Association and the Association of London Authorities in 1995.
 The ALA consisted of many, mainly Labour, councils which had left the LBA in the 1980s.

 To coincide with the creation of the Greater London Authority, the ALG merged with the London Boroughs Grants Committee, the Greater London Employers Association, the London Housing Unit and the Transport Committee for London on 1 April 2000.

 In October 2006 it changed its name from the Association of London Government to London Councils to avoid confusion with the Greater London Authority (GLA) and the Local Government Association (LGA).